By U.S. 6th Fleet Public Affairs

-The Arleigh Burke-class guided-missile destroyer USS Porter (DDG 78) arrived in Batumi, Georgia, Oct.
-22, 2019, for a scheduled port visit as part of our continued Black Sea presence and support to our regional partners.
+The Arleigh Burke-class guided-missile destroyer USS Porter (DDG 78) arrived in Batumi, Georgia, for a scheduled port visit as part of the United States' continued Black Sea presence and support to regional partners, June 23, 2020.

 The visit serves to highlight the continued cooperation between the U.S. and Georgia by promoting regional peace and stability.
 On June 22, Porter and Harpers Ferry-class dock landing ship USS Oak Hill (LSD 51) executed maneuvering exercises and signal flag drills with their Georgian counterparts.

 “It's been a pleasure operating alongside our Georgian partners in the Black Sea while demonstrating our commitment to stability and security in the region,” said Cmdr.
 Craig Trent, commanding officer of Porter.
 “Valuable training opportunities [with partners and allies] are vital in building our interoperability and operational readiness.”